Randomness for Free: Introduction

 {\bf Games on graphs.} Games played on graphs provide the mathematical framework to analyze several important problems in computer science as well as mathematics.
 In particular, when the vertices and edges of a graph represent the states and transitions of a reactive system, then the synthesis problem (Church's problem) asks for the construction of a winning strategy in a game played on a graph \cite{BuchiLandweber69,RamadgeWonham87,PnueliRosner89,McNaughton93}.
 Game-theoretic formulations have also proved useful for the verification~\cite{AHK02}, refinement~\cite{FairSimulation}, and compatibility checking \cite{InterfaceTheories} of reactive systems.
 Games played on graphs are dynamic games that proceed for an infinite number of rounds.
 In each round, the players choose moves; the moves, together with the current state, determine the successor state.
 An outcome of the game, called a {\em play}, consists of the infinite sequence of states that are visited.

 {\bf Strategies and objectives.} A strategy for a player is a recipe that describes how the player chooses a move to extend a play.
-Strategies can be classified as follows: {\em pure} strategies, which always deterministically choose a move to extend the play, vs.\ {\em randomized\/} strategies, which may choose at a state a probability distribution over the available moves.
-Objectives are generally Borel measurable functions \cite{Mar98}: the objective for a player is a Borel set $B$ in the Cantor topology on $S^\omega$ (where $S$ is the set of states), and the player satisfies the objective iff the outcome of the game is a member of~$B$.
+Strategies can be classified as follows: (a)~{\em pure} strategies, which always deterministically choose a move to extend the play, and (b)~{\em randomized\/} strategies, which may choose at a state a probability distribution over the available moves.
+Objectives are generally Borel-measurable sets~\cite{Kechris}: the objective for a player is a Borel set $B$ in the Cantor topology on $S^\omega$ (where $S$ is the set of states), and the player satisfies the objective if the outcome of the game is a member of~$B$.
 In verification, objectives are usually {\em $\omega$-regular languages}.
 The $\omega$-regular languages generalize the classical regular languages to infinite strings; they occur in the low levels of the Borel hierarchy (they lie in $\Sigma_3\cap\Pi_3$) and they form a robust and expressive language for determining payoffs for commonly used specifications.

 {\bf Classification of games.} Games played on graphs can be classified according to the knowledge of the players about the state of the game, and the way of choosing moves.
 Accordingly, there are (a)~\emph{partial-observation} games, where each player only has a partial or incomplete view about the state and the moves of the other player; (b)~\emph{one-sided complete-observation} games, where one player has partial knowledge and the other player has complete knowledge about the state and moves of the other player; and (c)~\emph{complete-observation} games, where each player has complete knowledge of the game.
 According to the way of choosing moves, the games on graphs can be classified into {\em turn-based\/} and {\em concurrent\/} games.
 In turn-based games, in any given round only one player can choose among multiple moves; effectively, the set of states can be partitioned into the states where it is player~1's turn to play, and the states where it is player~2's turn.
 In concurrent games, both players may have multiple moves available at each state, and the players choose their moves simultaneously and independently.